DataVis3/datavis/GETTING_STARTED.md

 ~~~
 pip upgrade
 ~~~
-Make sure to run the first line after making sure pip is installed correctly.
+Make sure to run the first line for each python library (matplotlib, plotly, and requests) after making sure pip is installed correctly.

 Refer to page 306 in Chapter 15 of your book for additional help.